samadritakarmakar/Hot-Stove-analysis-on-octave/README.md

 T(i,(j+1))=T(i,j)+2α(del(θ))/((del(x))^2)(T((i-1),j)-T(i,j))

-I DO NOT CLAIM AnY CREDIT TO THE DERIVATION OF THE ABOVE.
+I DO NOT CLAIM ANY CREDIT TO THE DERIVATION OF THE ABOVE.